The Seventh Curse

-The Seventh Curse is a 1986 Hong Kong adventure film directed by Lam Ngai Kai based on Ni Kuang's novel series Dr. Yuen Series and stars Chin Siu-ho as Dr. Yuen.
-The film also stars Chow Yun-fat as Wisely, the protagonist in Ni's Wisely Series who appears as a supporting character in the Dr Yuen Series, while Ni himself serves as the film's narrator and also making a brief appearance as himself.
+The Seventh Curse is a 1986 Hong Kong action horror film directed by Lam Ngai Kai.
+The film is based on Ni Kuang's novel series Dr. Yuen Series.
+The film stars Chin Siu-ho as Dr. Yuen Chen-hsieh, and Chow Yun-fat as Wisely, the protagonist in Ni's Wisely Series who appears as a supporting character in the Dr Yuen Series, while Ni serves as the film's narrator and making a brief appearance as himself.

 Plot

 Dr. Yuen attempts to rescue a beautiful girl from being sacrificed to the "Worm Tribe" she belongs to.
 Yuen is damned with seven "Blood Curses" which burst through his leg periodically.
-He will die when the seventh bursts, but Betsy, the girl he saved, stops the curse with an antidote.
+He will die when the seventh bursts, but Bachu, the girl he saved, stops the curse with an antidote.
 The antidote only lasts one year, so on the advice of Wisely he heads back to Thailand to find a permanent cure.
 Yuen and his allies battle the evil sorcerer of the Worm Tribe, a hideous bloodthirsty baby-like creature, and "Old Ancestor," a skeleton with glowing blue eyes that transforms into a monster.